coppit/docker-filebot/README.md

 This happens because some bugfix or something went into `filebot.sh`.
 Rather than deleting your `filebot.sh` (and losing any hard work you put into it), the container will write `filebot.sh.new`.
 It's your job to merge the two files.
 You can delete `filebot.sh`.new when you're done.
 NOTE: You must save `filebot.sh`, even if you don't make any changes to it.
-This will reset the file's timestamp so that the container will know that you performed the merge, so that it can start.
+This will reset the file's timestamp so that the container will know that you performed the merge.
+It will then start normally.